cameronwp/hurtlingthrough.space/src/pages/posts/20180121-fun-with-typography-in-css/index.md

 I love everything here.
 Neat trick of inverting the colors on the dropped cap.
 Great font (which I believe is custom).
 The first line is a bit larger and captures your attention.
 In the same way, the whole first paragraph is larger, which makes sense because it's a summary and should grab your attention.
 And not to mention, I like it because I support their efforts.

 It's probably worth mentioning that these styles are luxuries for screens with a lot of real estate.
-You would't want a single letter to take up half a screen.
+You wouldn't want a single letter to take up half a screen.
 If you look at the mobile version of Mozilla, the first paragraph loses its styling and renders as normal text.

 In researching how to replicate drop caps and lead in paragraphs, I came across a few CSS pseudoselectors I wasn't aware of: